eigentor/hsk/web/modules/contrib/paragraphs_features/README.md

 experimental widget UI.
 That allows easier adding of a new paragraph to the specific position in the list of paragraphs.

-##### Split Text for Paragraphs text field:

-Split Text feature for paragraphs is available for all direct text fields of a paragraph where CKEditor is used.
-It's sufficient to enable the feature for paragraphs field experimental widget UI.
-Modal add mode is required for split text feature to work.

 ##### Reduce actions drop-down to a button:

 Paragraphs actions are rendered as drop-down also when there is only one option.